-Choosing a shipping carrier for your ecommerce site is an important choice, and shouldn’t be taken lightly.
-When browsing your options, ask yourself these 7 questions to stay on the right track.your ecommerce site, ranging from product offerings to web design.
+There are several things to consider when building your ecommerce site, ranging from product offerings to web design.
 Most of these decisions are fun and interesting, yet there are some logistical details that, let’s face it, aren’t very exciting.
 Choosing a shipping carrier may fall into this category for you, but avoid the temptation to skimp on the details when weighing your options—it can cost you a lot of money as your business grows.

-For most online retailers, you have four main providers: DHL, FedEX, UPS and USPS.
-Ideally, you’ll want a fast, reliable and affordable carrier that helps you streamline shipping activities.
+For most online retailers, you have four main shipping providers: DHL, FedEX, UPS, and USPS.
+Ideally, you’ll want a fast, reliable, and affordable carrier that helps you streamline shipping activities.
 But to better guide your journey in picking the right shipping carrier, ask these seven important questions:

 Choose your shipping carrier wisely.
 You’re essentially picking a business partner here, and your shipping provider plays an important role in customer satisfaction.
 Even if a late delivery isn’t your fault, your customers associate the bad experience with your brand.